 The invisible hand of culture may be driving America’s inconsistent attitudes toward women when you consider 63 of 142 nations studied by the World Economic Forum have regularly elected women as head of state, except the United States.
 Electing a woman president may have less to do with America’s sincere wish for a woman president than our hidden cultural tendencies and expectations.
 Invisible dimensions such as our beliefs, attitudes, and assumptions that account for how we make decisions; how we communicate and behave.

-Culture is why people do what they do based on where they live.
-Culture hides more than it reveals and strangely enough, what it hides, is most effectively hidden from its owners.
-While anthropology has been taken out of the trees and into the boardroom, I'd like to put it in the living room.
-Knowing what makes you tick is a human birthright.
+Culture is why people do what they do, based on where they live.
+Edward Hall said culture hides more than it reveals and strangely enough, what it hides, is most effectively hidden from its owners.
+While intercultural understanding, a branch of anthropology, has gone from the the field to the boardroom, I'm putting it in the living room for everyone, because knowing what makes you tick is a birthright.

-If you think about it, Americans can seems heartless when it comes to the marginalized, but the invisible hand of culture drives our behavior which is why we go along with our inadequate social policies.
-Americans expect people to care for themselves so they have a relatively low level of social welfare, healthcare, and public services.
+These cultures embed social safety nets into society and sympathize with the weak, unlike the USA where weakness is viewed with disdain.
+Americans can seem heartless when it comes to the marginalized, but the invisible hand of culture drives our behavior which accounts for acquiescing to inadequate social policies.
+Americans expect people to care for themselves and be self-reliant, so they have a relatively low level of social welfare, healthcare, and public services.